-In order to investigate the first hypothesis of the research, which explains the relationship between authoritarian, authoritative and permissive parenting styles with thought control strategy, Pearson's correlation test was used.
-As shown in Table 1, based on the results of the correlation test, there is a positive and meaningful relationship between the authoritative parenting style and the thought control.
+In order to investigate the first hypothesis of the research, which explains the relationship between authoritarian, authoritative permissive parenting styles with thought control strategy, Pearson's correlation test was used.
+As shown in Table 1, based on the results of the correlation test, there is a positive and relationship meaningful between authoritative parenting style and the thought control.
 Also there is no relationship between the authoritarian and permissive parenting styles and thought control.